Top of site

 Heavy Rain from Typhoons

 When a typhoon is approaching Japan and there is a seasonal or autumnal stationary rain front in home waters, heavy rainfall may occur even if the typhoon remains relatively far away.
-In this case, the rain will often continue for a long period, and when the typhoon crosses over Japan, heavier rain and a larger natural disaster may occur.
+In this case, the rain will often continue for a long period, and when the typhoon crosses over Japan, heavier rain and larger natural disasters may occur.